Visualization Meditation: Techniques and Guidance for Success

 These two practices are not exactly the same thing although it’s possible to develop a practice that incorporates them both for the best complimentary effect.

 Meditation is generally speaking a much less active state of being than visualizing although there are many different types of meditation of course.
-Concentration meditation tends to focus on a sense of going beyond the conscious mind to a space inside us that is more about being than thinking.
+Traditional meditation tends to focus on a sense of going beyond the conscious mind to a space inside us that is more about being than thinking.
 It’s that place of calm existence that does not invite active or specifically directed thoughts; it’s a restful, mindful state that allows the body to linger in deep non-judgment and calm.
 In short, meditation brings you to the present moment, a place where you’re not needing, yearning or regretting anything, you are just being.

 Visualization, on the other hand, is much more focused in a specific direction, and therefore more consciously active.
 It invites the brain and therefore the body to be guided in a particular way for the desired result.

-Combining the Methods
+Visualization Meditation: Combining the Methods

-The two do work excellently together, and you can easily incorporate visualization into your meditation practice.
+The two do work excellently together, and you can easily incorporate visualization meditation into your practice.

 Guided Visualization Meditation: Step by Step